-Finance is responsible for the proper accounting, budgeting and financial reporting of all Village funds, establishment and monitoring of internal preparation controls, and coordination of the annual budget process and long-term financial and capital planning processes, preparation and coordination of the annual levies, audit. tax and responsible for operational areas of cash receipt collection, payroll, employee recruitment, human resource requirements, collective bargaining support, employee benefit programs and pensions, accounts payable and accounts receivable and utility billing and collections.
+Finance is responsible for the proper accounting, budgeting and financial reporting of all Village funds, establishment and monitoring of internal controls, preparation and coordination of the annual budget process and long-term financial and capital planning preparation processes. and coordination of the annual tax levies, audit, and responsible for operational areas of cash receipt collection, payroll, employee recruitment, human resource requirements, collective bargaining support, employee benefit programs and pensions, accounts payable and accounts receivable and utility billing and collections.
 Finance also coordinates investment of funds, recommendations on debt issuances, refundings and payment of debt obligations, liability and workers' compensation insurance programs and the general financial oversight of the Village.
 The Finance Director also coordinates police pension accounting and financial reporting with the Police Pension Board and serves as Village Treasurer.